-Module Title Advanced Mathematics 2 Summary Information Module Code NXC3004 Class Hours/Credit(CN/UK) 88 Hours/5.5 credits/15 credits Responsible Institution NPU Opening Semester Spring Teaching Profile Lecture + Practical Class/Discussion + Quiz Course Type Technical Textbooks and References 1) Thomas's Calculus (10th edition), Ross L. Finney, Textbooks Maurice D. Weir and Frank R. Giordano, Higher Education Press, 2004.07.
-2) Single Variable Calculus (7th Edition), J. Stewart, Brooks Cole Cengage Learning, 2012.
-3) Multivariable Calculus (7th Edition), J. Stewart, Brooks Cole Cengage Learning, 2012.
+Module title Advanced Mathematics 2 Summary Information Module Code NXC3004 Class Hours/Credit(CN/UK) 88 Hours/5.5 credits/15 credits Responsible Institution NPU Opening Semester Spring Teaching Profile Lecture + Practical Class/Discussion + Quiz Course Type Technical Textbook and References 4) Thomas's Calculus (10th edition), Ross L. Finney, Textbook Maurice D. Weir and Frank R. Giordano, Higher Education Press, 2004.07.
+5) Single Variable Calculus (7th Edition), J. Stewart, Brooks Cole Cengage Learning, 2012.
+6) Multivariable Calculus (7th Edition), J. Stewart, Brooks Cole Cengage Learning, 2012.
 References/Articles Course Description Calculus gives the students of science and engineering all the basics knowledge they need for calculation.
 At the end, they have a strong training with the analytic calculus methods, what is essential to all other science courses and further education they are expected.
 In the exercises class, they can develop their ability to work in a team; it is also a way for them to go from the passive way of the lecture to an active way and at the same to assimilate the methods exposed; teacher is here to help them bypass the difficult points of executing by themselves.
-Course Arrangement (Chapters/hours) 7.1 Pagia Integration Formulas Chapter 7: Integration 7.1 Basic Integration Formulas Techniques, L'Hopital's Rule, 7.2 Integration by Parts7.3 Partial Fractions and Improper Integrals 12 hours 7.4 Trigonometric Substitutions 12 nouis 7.5 Integral Tables, Computer Algebra Systems, and Monte Carlo Integration 7.6 L'Hopital's Rule 7.7 Improper Integrals Chapter 8: Infinite Series 8.1 Limits of Sequences of Numbers 18 hours 8.2 Subsequences, Bounded Sequences, and 10 Hours Picard's Method 8.3 Infinite Series 0.5 millio series
+Course Arrangement (Chapters/hours) Chapter 7: Integration 7.1 Basic Integration Formulas Techniques, L'Hopital's Rule, 7.2 Integration by Parts and Improper Integrals 7.3 Partial Fractions 12 hours 7.4 Trigonometric Substitutions 7.5 Integral Tables, Computer Algebra Systems, and Monte Carlo Integration 7.6 L'Hopital's Rule 7.7 Improper Integrals Chapter 8: Infinite Series 8.1 Limits of Sequences of Numbers 18 hours 8.2 Subsequences, Bounded Sequences, and Picard's Method 8.3 Infinite Series

 8.4 Series of Nonnegative Terms

 8.5 Alternating Series, Absolute and

+Conditional Convergence

-Conditional Convergence 8.6 Power Series
+8.6 Power Series

 8.7 Taylor and Maclaurin Series

 8.8 Applications of Power Series

 8.9 Fourier Series

 8.10 Fourier Cosine and Sine Series

 Chapter 9: Vectors in the 9.1 Vectors in the Plane

 Plane and Polar Functions 9.2 Dot Products

 10 hours 9.3 Vector-Valued Functions

 9.4 Modelling Projectile Motion

 9.5 Polar Coordinates and Graphs

 9.6 Calculus of Polar Curves

 Chapter 10: Vectors and 10.1 Cartesian (Rectangular) Coordinates and

 Motion in Space Vectors in Space

 12 hours 10.2 Dot and Cross Products

 10.3 Lines and Planes in Space

 10.4 Cylinders and Quadric Surfaces

 10.5 Vector-Valued Functions and Space

 Curves

 10.6 Arc Length and the Unit Tangent Vector T

 10.7 The TNB Frame; Tangential and Normal

 Components of Acceleration

 10.8 Planetary Motion and Satellites

 Chapter 11: Multivariable 11.1 Functions of Several Variables

 Functions and Their 11.2 Limits and Continuity in Higher

 Derivatives Dimensions

 20 hours 11.3 Partial Derivatives

 11.4 The Chain Rule

 11.5 Directional Derivatives, Gradient Vectors,

 and Tangent Planes

 11.6 Linearization and Differentials

 11.7 Extreme Values and Saddle Points

 11.8 Lagrange Multipliers

 11.9 Partial Derivatives with Constrained

 Variables

 11.10 Taylor's Formula for Two Variables

 Chapter 12: Multiple 12.1 Double Integrals

-Integrals 12.1 Double Integrals 12.2 Areas, Moments and Centres of Mass
+Integrals 12.2 Areas, Moments and Centres of Mass

 18 hours 12.3 Double Integrals in Polar Form

-10 110415 12.5 Double micgrais in Fulai Fulli